pochyn/SystemProgramming/README.md

 # SystemProgramming

-Assignments and some labs for CSC209 in University of Toronto (UofT).
-Part of the code was provided by course instruction as a starter code, other then that it was written by me.
-There are some minor bugs in some of the codes.
+Assignments for one of the courses of University of Toronto (UofT).
+I used starter codes, provided by course instructors, as well as my code to finish them.

+-- these assignemtns focuse on the interface between user programs and the operating system
+-- created my working server, where clients can connect to the server and print messages
+-- works with kernel
+-- works with pipes
+-- password validator